 Ornamental Grass Wreath

 Ornamental grasses add a feathery texture to flowerbeds; just consider what they could do for your seasonal homemade wreath!
 To create this carefree fall wreath, wire 10-inch-long bundles of explosion grass and purple fountaingrass seedheads to a straw wreath form.
 Overlap the cut ends of the grasses and vary their directions to create a wispy pinwheel shape.

 Gourd and Artichoke Wreath

-Artichokes dazzle on a fall wreath, even if they aren't your favorite veggie.
-Grab a grapevine wreath and begin tucking in the stems of real or faux greenery until the wreath is mostly covered.
+Artichokes dazzle on a fall door wreath, even if they aren't your favorite veggie.
+Grab a twig wreath and begin tucking in the stems of real or faux greenery until the wreath is mostly covered.
 Attach the gourds by piercing a 3-inch piece of galvanized wire (18 gauge) into one end of a gourd.
 Wrap the wire around the grapevine to secure the gourd in place.
-Continue securing gourds to the wreath until you're happy with the arrangement.
+Continue securing gourds to the natural wreath until you're happy with the arrangement.
 While this wreath was made using faux greens with buds and artichokes already attached, you can wire these add-ons to the wreath with the technique used to attach the gourds.

 Succulent Monogram Wreath

 Watch this fall wreath DIY of how to turn old signage into a contemporary succulent wreath.
 This design allows the fall outdoor wreath to hold up against the elements and last year after year.